Anshika2022960/api_s3_snowflake_airflow/README.md

   ## Why this is a problem

-incomplete user records
+   - incomplete user records

-bad data quality
+   - bad data quality

-issues in systems requiring mandatory fields
+   - issues in systems requiring mandatory fields

   ## Cleaning options

 Depending on project requirement, null passwords can be handled by:

-  1.replacing null with a default placeholder
+  1. Replacing null with a default placeholder

-  2.filtering out records with null password
+  2. Filtering out records with null password

-  3.marking them for review
+  3. Marking them for review

 ## 2. Handling duplicate email addresses
  ## Problem